Saturday, July 2, 2011

 1965: Cher had her first solo hit debut on the chart as "All I Really Want To Do" made the list.

-1965: Elvis reigned at #1 on the Adult Contemporary chart for the seventh week with "Crying in the Chapel".
+1965: Elvis reigned at #1 on the Easy Listening chart for the seventh week with "Crying In The Chapel".

 1966: The Grateful Dead played the Fillmore Auditorium in San Francisco.

-1969: Brian Jones, the former member of the Rolling Stones who quit the group, was found dead in his swimming pool at his home in Cotchford Farm, Hartfield, England.
+1969: Brian Jones, the former member of the Rolling Stones who quit the group, was found dead in his swimming pool at his home in Hartfield, East Sussex, England.

 1969: Led Zeppelin, Blood, Sweat & Tears, James Brown and Johnny Winter performed at the Newport Jazz Festival in Rhode Island.